Why Your Daily Meta ROAS Is Lying to You (And What to Track Instead)

 Dec 03, 2025

 I had a chat with a client yesterday who was panicking over one bad ROAS day.
-It is easy to spiral when you are staring at Ads Manager all day.
+It's easy to spiral when you're staring at Ads Manager all day.

 If you're checking your Meta Ads Manager every morning watching ROAS bounce around, you're optimising for the wrong thing.